 - 2 to 4 cups of vegetable broth

 - 3 peeled carrots, cut into chunks

 - 2 1/2 cups of halved baby potatoes

 - 1/2 cup of tomato paste

 - 1/2 teaspoon of ground pepper

 - In a large pot over medium-high heat, add the olive oil.
-When hot, add the celery, onion, and garlic.
+When hot, add plant based crumbles, add the celery, onion, and garlic.
 Sauté until the onion becomes translucent and just begins to brown.
 This should take about five minutes.

 - Sprinkle in the flour.
 Stir well to coat the veggies, and cook for another minute to heat up the flour.
 Add 2 cups of vegetable broth and stir.

-- Add in the beer (or your substitute), all of the remaining veggies, tomato paste, and spices.
+- Add all of the remaining veggies, tomato paste, and spices.
 Bring the pot to a simmer and cook for 10 to 15 minutes until the veggies are fork-tender, but not mushy.
 The stew will be very thick!
 For a thinner stew, feel free to thin it out to taste with 1 to 2 more cups of vegetable broth.